 The red-tailed pipe snake is the genus’ type species and can grow as long as 39 inches.
 It has a dark ground color with red bands.

-Uropeltidae are noted for the shields at the end of their tails, which gives them their generic name.
-They are found in Sri Lanka and India, and like the other pipe snakes they are fossorial and have a cylindrical shape.
-Unlike the other snakes they’ve lost their pelvic girdle, and their eyes are tiny.
+Uropeltidae is noted for the shields at the end of their tails, which gives them their generic name.
+They are found in Sri Lanka and India, and like the other pipe snakes, they are fossorial and have a cylindrical shape.
+Unlike the other snakes, they’ve lost their pelvic girdle, and their eyes are tiny.
 They react to threats much like the Cylindrophis snakes, and their diet is largely made up of earthworms found in the earth they burrow through.

 How Dangerous Are They?